MeetGandhi/Reconstruction-of-Trajectory-recorded-with-Missing-Markers/README.md

 # Conclusions

+### Temporal Convolutional Neural Network

+The training session for TCN started with a very low validation RMSE error (~40) compared to the other networks, however in the subsequent epochs the RMSE error did not improve but stayed the same.
+At the end of the training session, the test RMSE error was ~32 which was just a slight decrease from the starting validation error.
+According to our observations, the limitations in the receptive field of the Temporal Convolutional Neural Network is the reason for the above training performance.

 # Customization

 You can experiment with the hyperparameters of the network by changing the same in the file code/utils/flags.py present in each of the network's folder.